 As further safeguarding against food damage or contamination, food grade warehouse facilities function within the following primary principles.

-Personal Hygiene, Facility Sanitation, And Training
+Personal Hygiene, Facility Sanitation, and Training

 Regulations surrounding employee hygiene and facility sanitation outline the practices that prevent food allergens from spreading across products through employee sickness, cross-contamination, or environmental pathogens.
-This principle dictates that all food grade warehouse employees must wash their hands with company-supplied soaps in sinks equipped with hygienic drying systems.
+This principle dictates that all food grade warehouse employees must wash their hands with company-supplied soap in sinks equipped with hygienic drying systems.
 The warehouse facility must also be properly cleaned and kept tidy at all times.